California General Information

 There are numerous nature parks and beaches of various types.
 Yosemite National Park is also one of the most famous parks.
 The Mammoth Mountain winter sports area is near Yosemite Park.
 This area of California was formed from huge volcanic craters, which makes it possible to see countless hot springs and geysers.
 Not far from Mt.
 Whitney there are several saline lakes, including Mono Lake.

-According to Allcitypopulation, California is the most populous state in the United States (approximately 34 million people).
+California is the most populous state in the United States (approximately 34 million people).

 After the landings of Juan Rodriguez Cabrillo in 1542 and Sir Francis Drake in 1579 (he laid claim to the territory of California, which he called “Nova Albion” on behalf of the English crown), the European colonial powers lost the territory of what is now the US state of California again largely out of sight.
 Thereafter, California as Upper California (Alta California) was the northern part of the Spanish colony California (historically), but was not settled until much later than the southern part.
 It was not until 1769 that the first of the 21 Spanish mission stations were built by Franciscan monks under the direction of Father Junipero Serra.
 With the missionaries, the first of the few Spanish settlers came to the country.
 Despite some success in setting up the mission stations and Christianizing the Indians, the country remained a sleepy province of Spanish America.
 With the independence of Mexico, the country then became a part of Mexico.